-Revenue from the rendering of services (e.g. building consent fees) is recognised by reference to the stage of completion of the transaction at balance date.
+Revenue from the rendering of services (e.g. building consent fees) is recognised by reference to the stage of completion of the transaction at the end of the reporting period, based on the actual service provided as a percentage of the total services to be provided.
 Under this method, revenue is recognised in the accounting periods in which the services are provided.